MunasheMuk2/StackSmartGuide/README.md

 ### Deployment to GitHub Pages

 - The site was deployed to GitHub pages.
 Using the following steps:
-  - In the [GitHub repository](https://github.com/MunasheMuk2/StackSmartGuide), clicked on the Settings tab
+  - In the [GitHub repository](https://github.com/MunasheMuk2/StackSmartGuide), clicked on the Settings tab.
   - Selected the main branch under default branch and clicked on code
   - Under deployments was a ribbon display to indicate the successful deployment.

-The live link can be found [here](https://munashemuk2.github.io/StackSmartGuide/)
+The live link can be found [here](https://munashemuk2.github.io/StackSmartGuide/).

 ### Local Deployment